tedpreston29/week1-assignment/README.md

 now onto my second image.

 03:55pm
 Finally managed to implement all three images.
 I did have trouble with my last image (VS code said it was untracked).
-I believe the issue was because the orignal path of the image couldnt be found by ubuntu.
+I believe the issue was because the orignal path of the image couldnt be found by ubuntu. also images are too big and are being cropped.
+Would be good to learn how to find images that dont crop or what resolution they should be

 I am going to add content now to each of the pages with boxes for text to be written.